Director: Scott M. Hayes, Ph.D.

 Dr. Hayes graduated from Skidmore College (Biology, Psychology) and completed his doctoral work in Clinical Psychology (Neuropsychology) at the University of Arizona.
 He completed an NRSA-funded cognitive neuroscience-clinical neuropsychology postdoctoral fellowship in the Center for Cognitive Neuroscience at Duke University and the Bryan Alzheimer’s Disease Research Center at Duke University Medical Center.
 As a Department of Veterans Affairs Career Development Awardee, Dr. Hayes worked at the Boston University Memory Disorders Research Center and served as the Associate Director for the Neuroimaging Research for Veterans Center at VA Boston Healthcare System.
 A licensed psychologist, Dr. Hayes clinical interests include neuropsychological assessment of age-related neurodegenerative disorders such as Alzheimer’s disease, microvascular disease, and frontotemporal dementia, as well as medial temporal lobe amnesia.
 Outside of the lab, he enjoys spending time with his family, playing basketball, competing in Spartan races, and watching the Buckeyes! email: email@example.com twitter: @scotthayesphd

-Jessica Stark will be joining the lab as a clinical psychology graduate student in the summer of 2019.
+Jessica Stark is a clinical psychology graduate student.
 Her research interests are focused on early identification of cognitive decline and interventions to promote healthy aging.
 Jessica’s goal is to promote individualized treatments to prevent or ameliorate cognitive dysfunction, and to educate our aging population through community outreach.
 In her free time, Jessica enjoys spending time with friends and family, running, and exploring new cities.

 Kelly Hiershe, B.S. joined the B-BAL in the summer of 2019.
 She completed her undergraduate degree in Physics at Adelphi University and then spent two years teaching high school math at Middlesboro High School in KY.
 Her research interests include the role of computational approaches to advance our understanding of neural processes supporting learning and memory and the connection between physical fitness and neurological health.
 In her free time, Kelly enjoys reading, knitting, and traveling.